Shiromani Gurdwara Parbandhak Committee: Allegations of apathy to heritage

 On 6 September 2023, the SGPC announced plans to digitize Sikh literature and scriptures kept in the collection of Sri Guru Ramdas Library in Amritsar.
 There are plans to make the digitized works available to the public on a website in the near future.

 Lack of action towards missionaries

-After being criticized for their lack of action in responding the growing number of Sikhs leaving the fold and converting to Christianity and not addressing the caste and social issues that gives impetus to the phenomenon, and as a response to the allegations and growing tension between the local Sikh and Christian communities, the SGPC had announced a drive called Ghar Ghar Andar Dharamsaal (meaning 'sacred shrine within every home') to counter missionaries targeting Sikhs and to educate the Sikh population on the tenets of their faith.
+After being criticised for their lack of action in responding to the growing number of Sikhs leaving the fold and converting to Christianity and not addressing the caste and social issues that give impetus to the phenomenon, and as a response to the allegations and growing tension between the local Sikh and Christian communities, the SGPC had announced a drive called Ghar Ghar Andar Dharamsaal (meaning 'sacred shrine within every home') to counter missionaries targeting Sikhs and to educate the Sikh population on the tenets of their faith.

 Monopoly on determining Sikh identity

 The SGPC has been accused for enforcing their standards on who and who is not considered a Sikh.
 This leaves many heterodox sects, such as Nirmalas, Nirankaris, Udasis, and others feeling marginalized and erased from the Sikh community by the orthodox SGPC.
 The SGPC has clarified that members of the Udasi and Nirmala sects are "Sikhs".